tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 [Pomello](https://pomelloapp.com/) is my "runtime" task management tool.
 My trusted companion on the battlefield of daily productivity.
 She keeps me accountable, focused and in the zone.

 You may be familiar with the [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) system.
 If not, it's basically 25 minutes of focused work, 5 minute break.
 Do four of those cycles, and take a longer break.
+While I think 25 minutes works great, and obviously a lot of people have had success with it (myself included).
+But after a [study done by Dr. Travis Bradberry](https://qz.com/work/1561830/why-the-eight-hour-workday-doesnt-work/), I adjusted to doing hour-long intervals with 15 minute breaks.
+I could go more into detail on that, but I'll save that for another time.

 Pomello is a simple app that takes the Pomodoro system and applies it to my Trello tasks.
 When you start it up for the first time, you log into your Trello account.
 Then, you pick a list to work off of.
 Mine is the `Today` list if you didn't guess that already.
 Pomello then asks you to pick a task.